Dam: Seeking Sunshine

-Offered as a broodmare in 2010 in the January Horses of All Ages Sale at Keeneland, Seeking Sunshine was knocked down to the bid of Vin Cox at US$50,000.
+Offered as a broodmare in 2010 at the January Horses of All Ages Sale at Keeneland, Seeking Sunshine was knocked down to the bid of Vin Cox at US$50,000.

-Seeking Sunshine is out of Every Cloud (by Storm Cat) and that mares racetrack performances are at racetracks that are not that familiar winning three races, two at Delaware Park and the other at Oaklawn Park, a sister to the Grade 1 Saratoga Test Stakes (1400m.)
+Seeking Sunshine is out of Every Cloud (by Storm Cat) and that mares racetrack performances are at courses that are not familiar, winning three races, two at Delaware Park and the other at Oaklawn Park, a sister to the Grade 1 Saratoga Test Stakes (1400m.)
 Missed The Storm (by Storm Cat) also winner of the Grade 2 Aqueduct Astarita Stakes.

-In-turn, Every Cloud is a half-sister to the sire Green Means Go (by Green Dancer), a winner of nine races including two Grade 3’s at Belmont in New York as a three-year-old that is standing at stud in America.
-Green Means Go is the sire of 47 runners, 37 winners including the Argentinian Group 1 2000 Guineas runners-up and Group 3 winner Harry Potter (ex Hufeisen Baby).
+In-turn, Every Cloud is a half-sister to the sire Green Means Go (by Green Dancer), a winner of nine races including two Grade 3’s at Belmont in New York as a three-year-old and stands at stud in America.
+Green Means Go is the sire of 47 runners, 37 winners including the Argentinian Group 1 2000 Guineas runner-up and Grade 3 winner Harry Potter (ex Hufeisen Baby).

-Seeking Sunshine is now the dam of four foals, three have raced and two are winners Ready Sunshine (by More Than Ready) a winner of six races and more than $152,000; Alaadel (by Sebring) was bought by Shadwell Australia out of the 2015 Inglis Easter Yearling and they gave $260,000, for the now winner of two races in South Africa at 1400m; the other raced foal is Sunquest (by Helmet) a current season three-year-old that finished third in the MVRC Listed Mitchell McKenzie Stakes during the spring behind Overshare (by I Am Invincible).
+Seeking Sunshine is dam of four foals, three have raced and two are winners Ready Sunshine (by More Than Ready) a winner of six races and more than $152,000; Alaadel (by Sebring) bought by Shadwell Australia at the 2015 Inglis Easter Yearling for $260,000 now winner of two races in South Africa at 1400m; the other is Sunquest (by Helmet) a current season three-year-old that finished third in the MVRC Listed Mitchell McKenzie Stakes last spring behind Overshare (by I Am Invincible).

 Seeking Sunshine, a daughter of the prominent broodmare sire Seeking the Gold with 31 Grade 1 winners including Excellent Art (St. James’s Palace Stakes); Signs of Blessing (Prix Maurice de Gheest) and Point of Entry (four Grade 1’s in America) are among that horses 158 stakes winners worldwide.

-Dissident a son of Sebring winner of the 2008 Group 1 Golden Slipper Stakes (1200 m.) and the Group 1 ATC Sires Produce (1400 m.) in the same year.
+Dissident is by Sebring winner of the 2008 Group 1 Golden Slipper Stakes (1200 m.) and the Group 1 ATC Sires Produce (1400 m.) in the same year.

-Sebring, by More Than Ready, has been a huge success at stud with more than 363 winners including 21 stakes winners, among them multiple Group 1 winner Criterion, Egg Tart, Lucky Bubbles, Bring Me the Maid, Believe Yourself, Thurlow and Dissident.
+Sebring, by More Than Ready, sire of 41 stakes winners, among them multiple Group 1 winner Criterion, Egg Tart, Lucky Bubbles and the stakes winning Bring Me the Maid, Believe Yourself and Thurlow.

-Trained by Peter Moody at Caulfield, Dissident was renowned for his ability to sit on the pace and fight off all challengers.
-His toughness was demonstrated going on to win five Group 1 races throughout his career; 2014 ATC Randwick Guineas, 2014 MRC Memsie Stakes, 2014 VRC Makybe Diva Stakes, 2015 MRC C F Orr Stakes and the 2015 ATC All Aged Stakes making him the most successful son of Sebring thus far.
+Dissident was renowned for his ability to sit on the pace and fight off all challengers.
+His toughness was demonstrated winning five Group 1 races throughout his career the 2014 ATC Randwick Guineas, 2014 MRC Memsie Stakes, 2014 VRC Makybe Diva Stakes, 2015 MRC C F Orr Stakes and 2015 ATC All Aged Stakes making him the most successful son by Sebring thus far.